 - REC.
 QUANT.
 (LIVE MODE) - enable and choose record quantization.

 The playing section of the Chorder is divided in two parts, the keys and the strummer.
 In the middle section of the Chorder is where the hexagon cells are layed out, each cell representing either a note, or a chord.

 Each row represents a preset and it can be fully customized, as well as the chords played throughout each of these scales.

 On each side of the screen there are small horizontal lines stacked vertically which allow strumming, or playing like one would do on a string instrument.

-The Chorder has four settings columns: Layouts, Presets, Arpeggiator and View, allowing extensive customization of the module.
+The Chorder has four settings columns: Layouts, Presets, Arpeggiator and View.

 If more scales are needed, another preset can be stacked into the playing section just by pressing another preset, in the same way that a scale can be removed from the playing section by pressing the correspondent highlighted preset.

 To create a new set of Scale/Chord, on the upper right corner of this section, press the + button.
 A new screen will appear with the controls for scale and chord customization.

 The first row represents the scale: here the 12 notes of a chromatic scale are represented and known scales can be selected on the right side of the row.
 Customization is also possible by pressing to select or remove keys from the scale, as well as changing the octave of the respective key by pressing the + / - buttons above and below the key.

 The second row represents the chord intervals: use this row to select the intervals of notes that will define the chord.
 11 higher or lower note intervals in relation to the Tone key are available for the construction of the chord.
 Pressing the interval adds or removes the interval from the chord and pressing the - button below the interval button toggles the interval relations from higher to lower.
 On the right side of this row, predefined chords are available for easy select.